john-science/john-science.github.io/x/dice_heist.md

 ## In Character

 Your mind wanders as you fall asleep.
 You remember being a a tavern once and hearing about the Goblin god of gambling and dreams, Dherm'Gorphyek.
-The Dice Goblin.
+Most people call him the Dice Goblin.
 The folklore says that he finds people in their dreams twice a year, on the Summer and Winter Solstice.
 He plays games of chance with them.
 And when they wake up, they find the things they won in their dreams.

 Today is the `<<Summer/Winter>>` Solstice.